 - Does not require any assembling and does not contain any loose parts that could be lost.

 - Lacks comfortable padding on the seat

 8) Taylor Guitars Barstool

-Taylor are best known for their expensive acoustic guitars. however, here they have ventured out and created a guitar stool to go with your Taylor guitar.
-These types of guitar stools are often advertised as bar stools however they are in fact designed to be used as guitar stools.
+Taylor is best known for their High-end acoustic guitars. however, here they have ventured out and created a guitar barstool to go with your Taylor guitar.
+These types of guitar stools are often advertised for the bar.
+However, they are in fact designed to be used for guitar players to sit on.

 The Taylor guitar includes the following features:

 - 24-inch comfort seat with Taylor branded logo

-- The seat swivels and is comfrotably padded
+- The seat swivels and is comfortably padded

 - A ring has been added as a footrest

 - Very sturdy

-- these guitar stools are not meant to be transported and thus are heavy due to their steel design
+- these are not meant to be transported and thus are heavy due to their steel design

 - They are not height adjustable

 9) Adjustrite Musicians Chair

-This stool was not just designed for guitar playing but was in fact manufactured to suit all musicians needing a chair/stool.
-This includes cello players, trumpet players, sax players, piano players, etc. However, this is a good choice for those looking to play flamenco guitar or acoustic guitars.
+This stool was not just designed for guitar playing but was in fact manufactured to suit all musicians.
+Furthermore, these include cello players, trumpet players, sax players, piano players, etc. However, this is a good choice for those looking to play flamenco guitar or acoustic guitars.
 I’d say this is probably the best all-around stool for all instruments.
 But not necessarily always the best for guitar playing.

 - padded backrest

 - helps improve posture

-- The height is adjustable on each leg of the chair using buttons which go up or down in increments of 1 inch
+- each leg of the chair can be changed using buttons which go up or down in increments of 1 inch

-- This means you can set the chair to slant in certains positions should you wish
+- This means you can set the chair to slant in certain positions should you wish

 - The stool can fold up into a compact shape for transporting and for storing.

 Some cons of the Adjustrite guitar stool include: